ChameleonCloud/portal/documentation/data/user-guides/ironic.md

 ## Overview

-Ironic is bare metal provisioning system that is integrated into the Openstack cloud platform.
+Ironic is bare metal provisioning system that is integrated into the OpenStack cloud platform.

 ## Chameleon Default Environment